RachelF00/My-Capsule-Wardrobe/README.md

 ## User Stories
 - As a user, I want to be able to create a user account.
-- As a user, I want to be able to add an item (a topping, a pants, a coat, etc.) to my wardrobe.
+- As a user, I want to be able to add items (a topping, a pants, a coat, etc.) to my wardrobe.
 - As a user, I want to be able to remove an item from my wardrobe.
 - As a user, I want to be able to create a new collection of my items.
 - As a user, I want to be able to add items to my collections.